soumyarajde/HabitTracker/README.md

 ## Features

 - Create habit with name,description and periodicity
-- check-off habit,deactivate/activate and delete habit.
+- Check-off habit,deactivate/activate and delete habit
-- HabitAnalyzer to perform analysis.
+- HabitAnalyzer to perform analysis
 - Json database for storing and retrieving data
 - Documnented and easy to follow code